How To Write a Business Plan On Just One PowerPoint: A Free Template

 Create the financial analysis plan

-What are the key financial metrics?
+What are the fundamental financial metrics?

 What are the assumptions?